honglebs/honglebs/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&weight=500&size=25&duration=6000&pause=1000&center=true&vCenter=true&width=750&lines=%F0%9F%91%8B+Hi+there!+I'm+Hong+Le.;I+love+building+software+solutions...;...and+creating+cybersecurity+strategies.+;I'm+coding+in+Java+%26+C%2B%2B+...;...wait%2C+no+%E2%80%94+Python!...++;...actually%2C+all+of+the+above.+;Software+Engineer+by+day...++;...Pilot-in-Training+by+night.+;%22Tower%2C+requesting+permission+to+land...%22++;...on+this+amazing+new+project!+;%22Final+approach+initiated...%22++;...but+I+might+just+keep+soaring.++%E2%9C%88%EF%B8%8F)](https://git.io/typing-svg)

 ## 👋 Greetings, mission briefing begins now!

+Hello world! 🌎 I’m Hong Le, a dreamer disguised as a coder, blending creativity, logic, and just a touch of madness to turn ideas into reality (and bugs into... smaller bugs?).
+I dabble in everything from crafting maps and satellite projects to wrestling bugs in real-time (I always win, of course 💪).
+Whether it’s building slick software, securing cyberspace, or dreaming about soaring through the clouds as a pilot, I tackle challenges with a smile, a bit of sarcasm, and maybe a bad pun or two.

+But that’s just one side of me.
+The other?
+Well...

-- Welcome to my Github!
-I'm Hong Le, a professional procrasinator excelling in the art of doing absolutely nothing in the most spectacular way imaginable.
-Sometimes, I’m an overzealous, impulsive, megalomaniacal human convinced of my own greatness—other times, just your average existential crisis in a hoodie.
+I am a professional procrastinator, excelling at doing absolutely nothing in the most spectacular way imaginable.
+Sometimes, I’m an overzealous, impulsive, megalomaniacal human convinced of my own greatness — other times, just your average existential crisis in a hoodie.

-Once upon a time, I was the metaphysical embodiment of rainbows and happiness, an unseen spirit drifting through the winds.
-That was until I got captured by humans, grounded in reality, and tasked with making people laugh and smile.
-Fun fact: those laughs and smiles are now powering a mech that will probably obliterate Earth someday.
+Long ago, I was the metaphysical embodiment of rainbows and happiness, an unseen spirit drifting on the winds.
+That was, until humans captured me and channeled my essence into reality.
+Now, I make people laugh and smile, which just so happens to power a mech destined to probably destroy Earth someday.
 But for now, yay!
 Rainbows!! 🌈

+As a part-time sky-gazer and a full-time creative chaos engineer, I wield my keyboard and over-caffeinated imgination to bring wild ideas to life.
+If you're into tech, aerospace, or bad puns, we’re probably going to get along just fine.
+Let’s connect and make something awesome together! 🚀

+---

 ### 📍 Current Focus:
 - 🔭 **Working on**: [hongcodes.com](https://hongcodes.com)